 Project manager skills are important for business because they help deliver change in the most effective and efficient way.
 It’s crucial that organizations can quickly respond to change in today’s project economy.

 A project manager is the person who champions the change and leads the team to deliver the results the business wants to see.
 They add value to the organization by ensuring work is planned and structured efficiently.
 When someone takes the project manager role on the team, the team members can focus on doing their work in a supportive environment.
 They can spend their time on what they do best.
 They are using their technical and subject matter expertise to deliver great results while the PM coordinates and provides the framework for the work.

 Project managers have access to a range of tools and techniques that help them plan, track and manage the work.
 Part of the skill of being a project manager is knowing what tool to use when, and how to adapt it to fit your environment.
 Projects all have unique characteristics, and what worked on your last project might not be appropriate this time round.
 That’s why tailoring is core project management skill, so you always apply the right techniques to the project you are currently working on.

-Our curated collection of podcasts on this page – and the other resources you’ll find in our archives – are a great starting point for you, whether you are investigating if being a project manager is the career for you, or if you want to build your skills to succeed at work.
+Our curated collection of podcasts on this page – and the other resources you’ll find in our archives – are also a great starting point for you, whether you are investigating if being a PM is the career for you, or if you want to build your skills to succeed at work.
 Which one will you listen to first?

 Complexity is not increasing on all projects but generally speaking, the larger project is, the more complex it is.
 This is particularly true if your project involves a lot of technology, if it involves a lot of software and especially if it involves software and hardware integrated together.
 These are areas ripe with complexity.

-Many commentators say that demand for project managers is growing, there has never been a better time to build on your skills and advance your career.
+Many commentators say that demand for people with PM skills is growing.
+We agree there has never been a better time to build on your skills and advance your career.
 We’re here to support you in the journey!